-November 4, 2013.
+November 20, 2017.
 OK, boys and girls.
 Gut check.
-We're talking about - and measuring - visceral fat.
+The holiday over-eating season is almost here, so we're talking about - and measuring - visceral fat.
 Not just any fat.
 Just the fat that deposits itself between and around your abdominal organs.
 The belly fat.
 Not the shallow, pinchable "subcutaneous" fat below your skin.
 The Deep Fat.

 Because the Deep Fat is the Dangerous Fat.
 Not all fat is created equal.
 The "visceral fat" that's stored in the deep abdominal cavity doesn't just sit there, even if you do.
 It appears to be active in biologically risky ways.